 At all levels of costuming, students are encouraged to consider the broader visual context in which their work exists, and are presented with methods to assist them in articulating, visually and verbally, their ideas and needs.
 In this way, students learn techniques in negotiation and other valuable, transferable, collaborative skills.

-Annually, we train a Costume Graduate Intern; many of whom have progressed to highly successful careers in the professional global dance and associated theatre workplace.
+Annually, we train a Costume Graduate Intern; many of our Graduate Interns have progressed to highly successful careers in the professional global dance and associated theatre workplace.

 - 1 - Transitions Dance Company Repertory 2015/16 - Choreography: Ederson Rodriguez Xavier

 - 2 - Transitions Dance Company Repertory 2001/02 - Choreography: Maresa von Stockert

 - 3 - Excerpts from costume design sketchbooks 2016/17